Bishop Timon – St. Jude High School: History

 In 1946, the school officially opened its doors with a class of 76 freshmen.
 For three years, Bishop Timon – St. Jude High School was temporarily housed at Our Lady of Perpetual Help in Buffalo's old First Ward.
 On September 6, 1949, Timon moved into its current home on McKinley Parkway with an enrollment of approximately 800 young men.
 In June 1950, Bishop O'Hara awarded diplomas to Bishop Timon's first graduating class.
 The school was named Bishop Timon after Buffalo's first bishop, John Timon.
 In 1993, the school added St. Jude to its name.

 Bishop Timon High School was founded by Roman Catholic priests of the Franciscan Order Minor, with the idea of providing a quality education at an affordable cost for the largely working-class Irish-American community within the proximity of its South Buffalo neighborhood location.
 The Franciscan commitment to the needs of the area was the impetus for opening this all-boys college preparatory high-school to the local neighborhood's mostly blue-collar residents.

 Campus

-The one building campus of the school is located at 601 McKinley Parkway which holds a new 6,000 square foot (540 m2) Center For Media & The Arts.
+The primary building of the school is located at 601 McKinley Parkway which holds includes a newly completed of 2,800-square-foot athletic training facility.
+The third floor contains a 6,000 square foot (540 m2) Center For Media & The Arts.
 This area maintains a working sound recording studio.
 It also is home to music and art studios, a graphic design lab, a video production lab, and a photography darkroom.
 In 2003, Timon High School opened the Science and Pre-Engineering Center.
 An Advanced Placement Conference & Technology room was also built, allowing the school to use distance learning with other schools through conferencing software.
+In 2021, Timon High School opened their E-Sports Center, a room used for the STEM classes for grades 9-12.